 3. Beware of your surroundings.
 Having slim “friends” complaining about their “fat” is not helpful for creating a healthy vision.
 Explain why you don’t want to hear about it, or get more supportive friends.

 It’s now morning in Cape Town, and I’m about to go down to the beach for my daily run and swim.
 In a way, I feel like pinching myself that I am in this incredible location.

-On the other hand, visualisation made it happen: I spent my New Years Eve creating my vision board for 2017.
+On the other hand, visualization made it happen: I spent my New Years Eve creating my vision board for 2017.
 I put pictures of Cape Town, Buenos Aires and Dubai on my board and those are the destinations that I now have scheduled for the next few months.
 Wishful thinking?
-No, that’s the power of visualisation.
+No, that’s the power of visualization.